 |

-Edible Flint offers the Garden Starters Training Program, a series of classes that gives people the skills to turn available land into productive food gardens.
-Additional workshops and seminars are held though the summer and fall and feature a range of topics.
-Check back soon for more info about upcoming Garden Starters Training opportunities!
-The Edible Flint Access & Education work group is focused on improving community health by increasing information about and consumption of healthy food. |
+Edible Flint offers a series of classes that gives people the skills to turn available land into productive food gardens.
+Workshops and seminars are held though the season and feature a range of topics.

-The Educational Farm is located in Flint at Beach St and 12th.
-It showcases accessible and innovative gardening techniques. |
+The Edible Flint Educational Farm is located in Flint at 1628 Beach St. Flint, MI

 Annually in July the Food Garden Tour celebrates the hard work and success of food gardeners all over the city.
 Tour participants are invited to visit garden projects by bus or bike.
 The tour concludes with a celebration with food, music, and conversation.
-The Edible Flint Food Garden Tour is supported by area businesses and individual donors. |
+The Edible Flint Food Garden Tour is supported by area businesses and individual donors.

 Want to become involved in the planning of the Food Garden Tour?
 Join the Food Garden Tour work group!